Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 It was strange that he was willing to sweat and ache that much for them.
 And humbling.

 Jooyun looked back over his shoulder at the other two guns.
 “Ayup.
 Those two fellas have *‘machine’* guns.
-They can fire---”
+They can fire - ”

 *“Net, Tiny.
 Gonna fire a test burst and clear my weapon.”*

 *That* was a strange radio-name, the one thing Walsh was completely not.
 He was very tall, thickly built and strong like Yan, and had none of Jooyun’s…stretched-out feeling, or whatever it was.
 He was a bit of a Sky-Thinker, too.
 Sky-People were *strange.*

 But friendly.
-Jooyun chuckled at the radio, “Well, you’ll see pretty---”
+Jooyun chuckled at the radio, “Well, you’ll see pretty - ”

 Vemet flinched and gripped the branch with his tail and both feet at the sound that snapped across the clearing.
 It sounded like a strong branch breaking, as quick and as regular as a tree-striker bird knocking, as loud as a hammer on steel.
 Just a hand’s-number of sharp *crack*s, then again, and a third time.